 Where this section refers to installing insulation levels as specified in Section C402.1.3, assemblies complying with Section C402.1.5 are allowed to install alternate levels of insulation so long as the U-factor of the insulated assembly is less than or equal to the U-factor required by the respective path.

-C402.2.1 Multiple layers of continuous insulation.
-Where two or more layers of continuous insulation board are used in a construction assembly, the continuous insulation boards shall be installed in accordance with Section C303.2.
-If the continuous insulation board manufacturer’s installation instructions do not address installation of two or more layers, the edge joints between each layer of continuous insulation boards shall be staggered.

 C402.2.1 Roof assembly.
 The minimum thermal resistance (R-value) of the insulating material installed either between the roof framing or continuously on the roof assembly shall be as specified in Table C402.1.3, based on construction materials used in the roof assembly.
-Skylight curbs shall be insulated to the level of roofs with insulation entirely above deck or R-5, whichever is less.
+Continuous insulation board shall be installed in not less than 2 layers and the edge joints between each layer of insulation shall be staggered.
+Insulation installed on a suspended ceiling with removable ceiling tiles shall not be considered part of the minimum thermal resistance of the roof insulation.

 Exceptions: